fickya1987/GAMAN-Project-for-TruEra-Challenge-Build-LLM-Applications-with-Google-Cloud-Vertex-AI-2023/README.md

 For AI Chatting Bot, here is the link of demo: https://clipchamp.com/watch/gghjhWERJ2I

 For communication tool between project creators and contributors, we will do video & chat in platform https://brie.fi/ng/ficky01#ficky01

+For checking the TRULENS STREAMLIT, here is the link of google colab for this project: https://colab.research.google.com/drive/11W9watN1WbID39pZT46nfECNpmQOJp1_?usp=sharing

 Links of Demo Video: